ropensci/spatsoc/DECISIONS.md

 * drop BuildPts

 or Drop all Build??
-BuildHRs just calls adehabitat..
+build_polys just calls adehabitat..
 BuildPts just calls spSpatialPtsDF..

 ----

-* anything other than MCP and kernel? for BuildHRs
+* anything other than MCP and kernel? for build_polys